The Russ Gershon Trio Saturday, February 8, 7-10 pm @ OGGI Gourmet 30 Dunster Street, Harvard Square

 Mike Castellana of the great Blue Ribbons and many other bands plays guitars; I played all the other instruments and did the singing; Andy Plaisted mixed the track.

-Russ Gershon
+Thanks, Russ Gershon

 The Quarry Dance IX film is now online here